ramirezfranco/kreisman_fellowship/README.md

 The code for this section could be found in the *models.ipynb* file, and the auxiliary functions in classifiers.py.

 We trained every model using the three splits created and computed the following metrics: Accuracy, Precision, Recall, AUC, and F1.
-Then, Iwecalculate the average of the metrics of the three splits.
+Then, we calculate the average of the metrics of the three splits.
 Considering the nature of the building abandonment problem, in this case, we used the AUC metric to choose the best model.
 The following table presents the top 5 models with the best performance:
 <table class="tg">
   <tr>
     <th class="tg-uzvj">Model</th>